RyanonRails/blog/source/_posts/2011-07-18-build-gems-that-require-native-extensions-on-windows.md

 Ever get this error when either trying to install a gem, or running a bundle update (someone’s updated the gemfile)?

-**Fetching: linecache19-0.5.12.gem (100%)
+>Fetching: linecache19-0.5.12.gem (100%)
 ERROR: Error installing linecache19:
-The ‘linecache19′ native gem requires installed build tools.**
+The ‘linecache19′ native gem requires installed build tools.

-Please update your PATH to include build tools or download the DevKit from ‘http://rubyinstaller.org/downloads’ and follow the instructions at ‘http://github.com/oneclick/rubyinstaller/wiki/Development-Kit’
+Please update your PATH to include build tools or download the DevKit from http://rubyinstaller.org/downloads and follow the instructions at http://github.com/oneclick/rubyinstaller/wiki/Development-Kit

 Going to those links and setting everything up is way to much effort.
 Here’s a quick way to get everything working.
 We’re going to use MinGW (Minimalist GNU for Windows) to compile our gems.